paradite/computing-terms/README.md

 HTML serves as the skeleton of the web pages, it defines the structure and the content of the webpage that appears in the browser.
 It is the only essential component of a web page, i.e. you cannot write a web page without HTML.
 But it is also the most simple and basic component of the 3, as it is just a **markup language**.
 This means you cannot write logic in HTML like in programming languages such as C++ or Java, HTML only defines how the contents are presented.

 A webpage written in HTML typically have many HTML elements of various types (called HTML tags).

 Another popular markup language is markdown, which is typically used to write documentations and guides for software projects.
+For example, this document you are reading now is written in markdown.

 ### 6\.
 CSS (Cascading Style Sheets)